Ceneka/Ceneka/README.md

 _March 2007 - Present_

-I created a lot of landing pages and blogs with Wordpress, created plugins, maintained and optimized them.
-I also created administrative software for an educational institution that managed students, debtor monitoring, communication with parents, etc.
+I created numerous landing pages and blogs using WordPress, developed custom plugins, and consistently maintained and optimized these sites.
+I also built administrative software for an educational institution that streamlined student management, monitored debtor activity, and facilitated effective communication with parents.

+In addition, I provide ongoing maintenance for live sites—including WordPress, OJS, and custom platforms—ensuring they remain secure and up-to-date.
+My work involves recovering sites from hacks, performing regular upgrades, and implementing proactive measures to maintain optimal performance and reliability.

 Examples: [MiCorazonDeTiza](https://micorazondetiza.com/) | [Serpientes Argentinas](https://serpientesarg.com/) | [Sistema Administrativo](https://sapie.com.ar)